Heart (band): 1991–2001: The Lovemongers, Desire Walks On, and Nancy Wilson hiatus

 Heart released its first complete live album in the autumn of 1991.
 Rock the House Live! largely featured tracks from Brigade rather than more familiar hits in an effort to capture the harder rock side of the band.
-The album's single, a version of John Farnham's "You're the Voice", received moderate airplay on rock stations and hit number 20 on the Mainstream Rock chart.
+The album's single, a version of John Farnham's "You're the Voice", received moderate airplay on rock stations and hit No. 20 on the Mainstream Rock chart.
 The Wilson sisters then put together an informal acoustic group called Lovemongers with longtime Heart songwriting collaborator Sue Ennis and Frank Cox.
 Heart returned in 1993 with Desire Walks On, on which bass player Andes was replaced with Fernando Saunders.
-The album peaked at number 48 on the Billboard 200, eventually being certified gold.
-The lead track, "Black on Black II", was an AOR hit peaking at number four on Billboard's Mainstream Rock chart, while the single "Will You Be There (In the Morning)" was a moderate pop hit, reaching number 39 on the Billboard Hot 100.
-A third single, "The Woman In Me", hit number 24 on the Adult Contemporary chart, but missed the Hot 100.
+The album peaked at No. 48 on the Billboard 200, eventually being certified gold.
+The lead track, "Black on Black II", was an AOR hit peaking at No. 4 on Billboard's Mainstream Rock chart, while the single "Will You Be There (In the Morning)" was a moderate pop hit, reaching No. 39 on the Billboard Hot 100.
+A third single, "The Woman In Me", hit No. 24 on the Adult Contemporary chart, but missed the Hot 100.

 "Desire Walks On" marked the first time that Heart's singles fared better in other countries than the US.
-Aside from the metallic hard rock radio cut "Black on Black II" which reached the Top 10 on US Rock / Hard Rock charts, "Will You Be There (In the Morning)" hit number 19 in the UK and number 8 in Canada. (vs. Number 39 in the US) and "The Woman in Me" reached number 13 in Canada after just missing the US Billboard Hot 100.
+Aside from the metallic hard rock radio cut "Black on Black II" which reached the Top 10 on US Rock / Hard Rock charts, "Will You Be There (In the Morning)" hit No. 19 in the UK and No. 8 in Canada. (vs. No. 39 in the U.S.) and "The Woman in Me" reached No. 13 in Canada after just missing the US Billboard Hot 100.

 An interactive CD-ROM, Heart: 20 Years of Rock & Roll, with five hours of audio footage, was released in 1994.
 The next album, The Road Home (1995), offered live acoustic versions of the group's best-known songs and was produced by Led Zeppelin's John Paul Jones.

-In 1995, Nancy Wilson decided to take a break from music to concentrate on raising a family.
+In 1995, Nancy Wilson decided to take a break from music to concentrate on having a family.